 Charges for the service will start on the 1st March 2019 and only households that have subscribed will have their brown bin(s) emptied after this date.

 It is recommended to register for the scheme well in advance of the 1st March.
-Please note - it can take up to 10 working days for us to register the requests and post out the documents to you.
+Please note - it can take up to 14 working days for us to register the requests and post out the documents to you.
+To ensure a garden waste collection in the meantime, please attach your receipt reference number to your brown bin.

 We collect garden waste every two weeks between 1st March to 15th December, on the same day that we collect your recycling and food waste.
 Please note, the garden waste service is a seasonal service and collections will not be provided in December, January and February.